Mental Health Facilities Winfield, IL

 Du Page County Health Department Behavioral Health Services - 1.0 miles from Winfield, IL

 Du Page County Health Department Behavioral Health Services is a mental health facility in Wheaton, IL, located at 111 North County Farm Road, in the 60187 zip code.
 Du Page County Health Department Behavioral Health Services provides outpatient treatment.
-Du Page County Health Department Behavioral Health Services provides psychotropic medication, group therapy and couples/family therapy to adults, young adults and seniors 65 or older.
-Du Page County Health Department Behavioral Health Services also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with serious mental illness.
-Some other services available at Du Page County Health Department Behavioral Health Services include family psychoeducation, housing services and diet and exercise counseling.
+Du Page County Health Department Behavioral Health Services provides couples/family therapy, cognitive behavioral therapy and dialectical behavior therapy to children / adolescents, adults and young adults.
+Du Page County Health Department Behavioral Health Services also supports people requiring dual diagnosis treatment, people with serious mental illness and clients referred from the court/judicial system.
+Some other services available at Du Page County Health Department Behavioral Health Services include suicide prevention services, housing services and case management.

 Learn More